ropensci/mctq/README.md

 ### Utilities

-In addition to `convert()`, `mctq` is also equipped with many other utility functions.
+`mctq` is also equipped with many utility functions.
 The package also provides fictional datasets of the standard, micro, and shift MCTQ versions for testing and learning purposes.

 All functions are well documented, showing all the guidelines behind the computations.
 Click